Inside of a Cannabis Farm - Cannabis Climate Control

 Split systems and mini splits are popular choices for cannabis cultivators who need to supply conditioned and heated air to one or more rooms within a building.
 These systems are ductless and can condition multiple rooms (or zones) from a single outdoor unit, making them flexible and cost-effective.

 The primary advantage of ductless air conditioners, such as mini splits, is their smaller size and flexibility for zoning or heating and cooling individual rooms.
 They are also more energy-efficient compared to other systems.
+Mini-split systems typically achieve SEER ratings of 18-22, making them significantly more efficient than traditional central air systems for zone-specific climate control.
 They do require substantial equipment and electrical infrastructure, and direct control of humidity is not possible.

 2. Self-Contained Systems: Customizable Climate Control for Larger Spaces